Cecilia

 Au Pair Link

-The Robinson Duo’s first business.
-Successfully acquired by the NZX and ASX listed Evolve Education Group as part of their IPO in late 2014, Cecilia and James built Au Pair Link into one of the largest home-based Early Childhood Education providers in New Zealand.
-Founded in 2006 by Cecilia and James, the company became the first au pair agency to be licensed as a home-based Early Childhood Education (ECE) provider by the New Zealand Ministry of Education.
+The Robinson Duo’s first business, Au Pair Link was successfully acquired by NZX and ASX listed Evolve Education Group as part of its IPO in late 2014.
+Cecilia and James built Au Pair Link into one of the largest home-based Early Childhood Education providers in New Zealand.

 www.aupairlink.co.nz